Tesla, Inc.: Business strategy

 At the time of Tesla's founding in 2003, electric vehicles were costly.
 In 2006, Musk stated that Tesla's strategy was to first produce high-price, low-volume vehicles, such as sports cars, for which customers are less sensitive to price.
-This would allow them to progressively bring down the cost of batteries, which in turn would allow them to offer cheaper and higher volume cars.
+This would allow it to progressively bring down the cost of batteries, which in turn would allow it to offer cheaper and higher volume cars.
 Tesla's first vehicle, the Roadster, was low-volume (fewer than 2,500 were produced) and priced at over $100,000.
 The next models, the Model S and Model X, are more affordable but still luxury vehicles.
 The Model 3 and the Model Y, are priced still lower, and aimed at a higher volume market, selling over 100,000 vehicles each quarter.
 Tesla continuously updates the hardware of its cars rather than waiting for a new model year, unlike nearly every other car manufacturer.

 Unlike other automakers, Tesla does not rely on franchised dealerships to sell vehicles.
 Instead, the company sells vehicles directly through its website and a network of company-owned stores.
 The company is the first automaker in the United States to sell cars directly to consumers since the widespread adoption of the franchised dealer model.
 Some jurisdictions, particularly in the United States, prohibit auto manufacturers from directly selling vehicles to consumers.
 In these areas, Tesla has locations that it calls galleries that the company says "educate and inform customers about our products, but such locations do not actually transact in the sale of vehicles."
 In total, Tesla operates nearly 400 stores and galleries in more than 35 countries.
 These locations are typically located in retail shopping districts, inside shopping malls, or other high-traffic areas, instead of near other auto dealerships.

 Analysts describe Tesla as vertically integrated, given how it develops many components in-house, such as batteries, motors, and software.
 The practice of vertical integration is rare in the automotive industry, where companies typically outsource 80% of components to suppliers and focus on engine manufacturing and final assembly.

 Tesla generally allows its competitors to license its technology, stating that it wants to help its competitors accelerate the world's use of sustainable energy.
 Licensing agreements include provisions whereby the recipient agrees not to file patent suits against Tesla, or to copy its designs directly.
 Tesla retains control of its other intellectual property, such as trademarks and trade secrets to prevent direct copying of its technology.

 On April 15, 2024, Tesla secured a deal with Tata Electronics to supply semiconductor chips, marking a significant step in Tesla's expansion into India's automotive market.

 On May 2, 2024, Tesla announced that it had abandoned its plan for next-generation gigacasting, a cutting-edge manufacturing technique.
 Initially aiming to revolutionize production and reduce costs, Tesla has now opted for its more proven method of casting vehicle underbodies in three pieces.
 This strategic shift reflects the company's focus on self-driving vehicles and adjusting to market challenges.